2600hz/kazoo5/doc/blog/documenting_kazoo.md

 3. The code

-    The code is found in the [cb\_api\_endpoints](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/src/cb_api_endpoints.erl) module (part of the [kazoo\_ast](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/) core application).
+    The code is found in the `cb_api_endpoints` module (part of the `kazoo_ast` application).
 It finds all the Crossbar endpoint modules and parses the `allowed_methods` AST of each to find the list of HTTP methods allowed and what parameters are passed to the function (from the URI path).

 ### Callflow action data